 The lesson and visual aids provided allow you to create a class book of Opposite Poetry.
 You’ll introduce opposites/antonyms and your students will use the handout (provided) to create sentences of Opposite Poetry using two antonyms.
 You will introduce or review opposites/antonyms and model an example for your students.
 Each line of poetry will go on a new page with the illustration.

 Sample: Big is a big big skyscraper.
 Little is a little little penny.
 Have your students choose their opposite words and create their own lines.
 Once they are done, staple the finished work together with the provided cover to create a class book!
-Click on the title or the photo to get your free lesson.
+Click here to get your free lesson.